MakeSchool-Tutorials/Environment-Setup/P02-Communication-And-Professionalism/content.md

 # Communication

 As stated above, the purpose of communication in a professional setting is to share information effectively and give those around peace of mind that they are as up to date on things as possible.
-It is always better to be a little redundant than to not give enough updates.
+In the real world, people get _fired_ for poor communication, so it is important to instill these practices now before you start working in industry where the stakes are higher.

 > [action]
 >
 > Please review our recommended guidelines for effective communication across different mediums below:
 >
-> - **Email** - Respond to all emails within 36 hours with some response, even if it is just "I'll get back to you on Friday."
+> - **Email** - Use for archivable, important info that has deadlines, requires heavy action, or team coordination.
+Check email at least _once per day_.
+Respond to all emails within 24 hours with some response, even if it is just "I'll get back to you on Friday."
-> - **Slack** - Respond to all Slack messages same day, even if it is just "I'll get back to you on Friday."
+> - **Slack** - Use for impermanent, lightweight questions and coordination, or to share links or feedback.
+Check Slack at least _twice per day_.
+Respond to all Slack messages same day, even if it is just "I'll get back to you on Friday."
 Here's a [short video](https://www.youtube.com/watch?v=yGjsYf48Om4) about Slack if you are not familiar with the tool yet.
+> - **In Person** - Use if the issue is too complicated for Slack or email.
+Be sure to check the other person's availability via their calendar first!
-> - **Text Message** - Use texts when you need to coordinate same-day with anyone, e.g. if you are going to be late to a meeting.
+> - **Text Message** - Use texts when you need to coordinate urgent, same-day information with someone, e.g. if you are going to be late to a meeting.
 Otherwise use Slack or email.
 > - **Phone Call** - Use a phone call in the cases of emergency or if a topic is too complex for text or email.
 If time allows, it's courteous to send a quick text or email first to ask if the other person is free for a call.

+Lastly, remember that **it's ok to ask for help!** We are here to support you, please reach out!

 # Bootstrapping Your LinkedIn Profile